 Then came the era of lucrative private jobs, the young lot felt that it was not a secure and comfortable job that gives them satisfaction but working in multinational corporations, glitz, and sparkle, working culture, challenging jobs and huge packages is what gave them the satisfaction.

 Now came the era when the same lot working in the Multinational Corporations felt that how disturbed their work-life balance was.
 The schedule became monotonous and seemed robotic.
 Many working professionals landed in severe depression.
 They realized that if they do what they want to do, work would be fun and they could mint a lot of money in the long term and they would be their boss.
 How exciting does that sound?
 Believe me, you would always look out for Monday mornings.
+Thus began the culture of start-ups with its varied set of benefits!

 Apart from perceptions and change in mindset, other external factors have led to a boom in entrepreneurship.